 Fares and Transfers

 The Sligo Creek Hiker Biker Trail connects Takoma Park to Wheaton and the Northwest Branch and Paint Branch Trail systems including College Park University of Maryland and the West Hyattsville Metro Station.
-Bike routes along tree-lined residential streets is an easy way to get around, and a few brave bicycle commuters venture onto New Hampshire Avenue itself.
+Bike routes along tree-lined residential streets are an easy way to get around, and a few brave bicycle commuters venture onto New Hampshire Avenue itself.
 As the Avenue is currently being repaved, the roadway and sidewalk surfaces will undergo substantial improvements.

 Most people see the New Ave from the window of a car.
 About 40,000 cars per day drive on New Hampshire Avenue.
 There are many automotive services should you need fuel or help along the way.
 Easy access to the Beltway and downtown DC via North Capitol Street explains why so many residents and businesses have chosen to locate here.